alanensastegui/subsights-marketing-site/lib/blog/content/two-tracks-one-outcome-dual-query-workflows.md

 **Action**:
 1) Run **Resolve** workflow: fetch approved facts, answer directly.
 2) Run **Recommend** workflow: retrieve eligible offers; score by intent fit, eligibility, seasonality, and priority.
-3) **Decide**:
-   - If score ≥ threshold and policy OK → show answer, then a single, contextually relevant suggestion or handoff.
-   - Else if a fallback exists → show answer, then the next-best alternative.
-   - Else → show answer only.
-4) **Escalate** when triggers fire (insistent request, sensitive topic, high-value lead).

 **We build this for you.**
 You don’t need to implement these workflows yourself.
 Our team designs, configures, and maintains them—tuned to your content, offers, and policies—so the assistant behaves like part of your team from day one.